aalvs/aalvs/README.md

 ## About me

--   🎓  Graduação em Análise e Desenvolvimento de Sistemas na Unicesumar.
+-   🎓  Graduation in Systems Analysis and Development at Unicesumar.
--   📚  Extensão em Desenvolvimento Front-End na HSM University.
+-   📚  Extension in Front-End Development at HSM University.
--   ⚡  Tecnologias: HTML/CSS, JS, React, Angular, Vue e Bootstrap.
+-   ⚡  Technologies: HTML/CSS, JS, React, Angular, Vue e Bootstrap.

 ### Find me around the web 🌎: